Faculty/Staff Frequently Asked Questions

 How can I make my materials accessible?

 All information disseminated to students must be accessible.
 If you have any questions on how to make your materials accessible, please contact the Center for Teaching and Learning, Russell Library Room 375, 478-445-1248.
-You can also refer to information on Universal Design for Learning here.

 AUDIO & VIDEO RECORDINGS: Please make sure that all audio or video recordings used in courses include closed captioning (sub-titles) or have a transcript for your students.

-PDFs: Documents saved as .pdf are great for accessibility as it allows for students to enlarge text and use text to speech software.
+PDFs: Documents saved as .pdf are great for accessibility as it allows students to enlarge text and use text to speech software.
 Electronic photocopies are, by contrast, the least accessible form of information.

 Where is the Student Disability Resource Center located?